U-Haul driver's NYC 'rampage' leaves 8 hurt, police say

 Aerial video from news helicopters showed the truck on a sidewalk after the chase ended, its path blocked by a police cruiser.
 Authorities examined the vehicle to make sure it didn't contain explosives.

-Bay Ridge, a melting pot of immigrants from Europe, Asia and the Middle East, sits just north of the Verrazzano-Narrows Bridge along New York Harbor.

-It’s popularly known as the setting of the 1977 John Travolta film “Saturday Night Fever,” and as the home of the police commissioner played by Tom Selleck on TV’s “Blue Bloods.”
-Each fall, it hosts a leg of the New York City Marathon.
+Sor rented the truck in West Palm Beach, Florida on Feb.
+1 and was due to return it there on March 3, U-Haul spokesperson Jeff Lockridge said.
+He provided a valid driver’s license and paid for a 30-day rental in advance.
+U-Haul had no record of Sor previously renting from the company, Lockridge said.

-Stephen Sor described his relationship with his father as “rocky,” and said his father had a history of mental illness, as well as not taking medications and acting out.
-He said he didn’t speak to his father often and was surprised when he showed up in Brooklyn in the middle of the night about a week ago.
+Stephen Sor said he was surprised when Weng Sor showed up in Brooklyn in the middle of the night about a week ago.
+He said they didn't speak often and described their relationship as “rocky.”

-“I try to just distance, as long as he leaves us alone," Sor said.
+“I try to just distance, as long as he leaves us alone," Stephen Sor said.

 Before pleading guilty in that case, Sor underwent several months of evaluations at state psychiatric facilities until he was found competent to face charges, court records show.
 The records don’t list a possible diagnosis, but note that Sor was placed on medications.

 In an earlier Nevada case, Sor was ordered to undergo counseling and perform community service after pleading guilty to misdemeanor battery in 2005.
-The judge noted that he was soon moving to New York and ordered him to submit to a mental health evaluation once there.
+The judge noted at the time that Sor was moving to New York and ordered him to submit to a mental health evaluation once there.

 Associated Press journalists Julie Walker, David Martin, Michelle Price and Robert Bumsted in New York City; Olga Rodriguez in San Francisco; and Ken Ritter and Rio Yamat in Las Vegas, Nevada, contributed to this report.